leblancmeneses/actions/docs/affected-gcp-build-cache.md

 ## Dependencies

-This task depends on `gcloud` and `gsutil`.
-Ensure you have the Google Cloud SDK installed and authenticated in your runner.
+This task depends on `google-github-actions/auth@v2`.
+Ensure you have the Google Cloud SDK authenticated in your runner.

 Whenever you use `leblancmeneses/actions/apps/gcp-build-cache@main` in a job, you should include the following dependencies in your workflow: